Write for a practitioner audience

 It's also important to plan your article in accordance with our advice in the next section ("What should you write for a practitioner journal?"), and that you submit it in accordance with the author guidelines.

-Once you've submitted your article, you are in the hands of the editor.
-Academic titles nearly all use a peer review process, and this can mean substantial revisions as a result of reviewer comments.
-Many practitioner journals don't have this peer review process, but rely on the judgement of the editor, who may also take a second opinion, such as from their editorial board.
+Once submitted the editor will undertake a desk review of your article.
+Academic titles nearly all use a peer review process, and this can mean minor or major revisions depending on the reviewer's comments.
+Many practitioner journals do not have this peer review process, but rely on the judgement of the editor, who may also take a second opinion, such as from their editorial board.

 What should you write for a practitioner journal?